This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Step 1: Measuring the Width of Your Dog Door

 First, you need to figure out the width of the door flap.
 This can be done by measuring your dog across the shoulders horizontally, and then adding a few inches for safety.
-You don’t want to oversize the door, but it’s also important that your pet’s fur doesn’t catch on the frame.
+You don’t want to oversize the door, but it’s important that your pet’s fur doesn’t catch on the frame.

 Step 2: Measuring the Height of Your Dog Door

-Remember, this is the height of the opening from the bottom to top edge, not the actual height of the opening from the floor.
+Remember, this is the height of the opening from the bottom to the top edge, not the actual height of the opening from the floor.
 The overall height of the dog door will need to include the “step-over” or rise of the door.

 Step 3: Measuring the Rise of Your Dog Door